 Is Alcoholic Selfishness Permanent?

-In a perfect situation, a person struggling with alcoholism will stop drinking and attend a substance abuse rehab.
+In a perfect situation, a person struggling with alcoholism will stop drinking and attend a recovery center.
 Treatment programs are important because they address how multifaceted addiction truly is.
-Speaking to a counselor or an addiction treatment specialist can help people to recognize and address issues they may not have acknowledged before.
-Managing and resolving these issues can help a person successfully navigate sobriety.

 Alcoholic Selfishness And Dry Drunk Syndrome